Cross-temporal probabilistic forecast reconciliation: Methodological and practical issues

 In this paper, we extend the probabilistic reconciliation setting developed by \cite{panagiotelis2023} for the cross-sectional case to the cross-temporal framework.
 Through appropriate notation, we show how theorems and definitions valid for the cross-sectional case can be reinterpreted and extended.
 The general notation proposed can help investigate extensions following different probabilistic approaches, such as those in \cite{jeon2019}, \cite{bentaieb2021} and \cite{corani2022}.
 We propose a Gaussian and a bootstrap approach to simulate the base forecasts able to take into account both cross-sectional and temporal relationships simultaneously, opening the way for further research into cross-temporal probabilistic forecasting.

-Moreover, we analyze the use of residuals, showing that one-step residuals fail to capture the temporal structure, and we propose multi-step residuals that can fully capture the full cross-temporal relationships.
-When dealing with covariance matrices (due to the high-dimensionality of the cross-temporal setting), we propose four alternative forms to reduce the number of parameters to be estimated, showing that the overlapping residuals may reduce the high-dimensionality burden by increasing the number of available residuals.
-We present a simple simulation to investigate using the different types of residuals in the cross-temporal setting arriving to some useful conclusions.
+Moreover, we analyze the use of residuals, showing that one-step residuals fail to capture the temporal structure, and propose multi-step residuals that can fully capture the cross-temporal relationships.
+Due to the high-dimensionality of the cross-temporal setting when dealing with covariance matrices, we propose four alternative forms to reduce the number of parameters to be estimated, showing that the overlapping residuals may reduce the high-dimensionality burden by increasing the number of available residuals.
 These ideas are worth requiring further investigation in future works.